AlejandroCamba/tiny-wonder/README.md

 This a very minimal version intended for learning purposes and just so they can see how i work, my learning style and speed.

+ It works with any amount of users but for the sake of demosntration i did a short video.

-It simulates any amount of users joins directly into a room when initializing the application, no collision detection is needed to start a videoconforence.
+It simulates any amount of users joining directly into a room when initializing the application, no collision detection is needed to start a videoconforence.

 # My opinion